RobKraft/EfficientSoftwareDevelopment/content/en/docs/Elements/apparchpriorities.md

 * Fast.
 Our software needs to eke out as much computing power as possible when running on the best hardware and networks.
 (Bitcoin mining)
 * Our software needs to process an enormous amount of data quickly.
 (Netflix streaming)
 * Security.
 Our application must never be hacked or compromised.
 (Banking applications)
+* Customer Engagement (TikTok, Facebook, Gambling Apps, Games)

 ##### How critical is your application?
 How important is it that you 'get it right'?
 * Very low, static content or a game with no ramifications if there are bugs
 * Minor errors are probably easily dealt with or resolved.
 Very few people impacted.
-* Fewer few people use the software but significant financial loss can occur for some errors
+* Few people use the software but significant financial loss can occur for some errors
 * Significant financial loss can occur for significant errors
 * Significant loss can occur to our customers or clients if there are errors in our code
 * Loss of life can occur